277. A DOSE OF REALITY – VANCE HAVNER QUOTES

 • God is on the lookout today for a man who will be quiet enough to get a message from Him, brave enough to preach it, and honest enough to live it.

-• Some preachers ought to put more fire into their sermons or more sermons into the fire.
+• Some Preachers ought to put more fire into their sermons or more sermons into the fire.

-• The task of the preacher is to comfort the afflicted and afflict the comfortable.
+• The task of the Preacher is to comfort the afflicted and afflict the comfortable.

 • It is not our business to make the message acceptable but to make it available.
 We are not to see that they like it but that they get it.

-• The church is a hospital for sinners, and not a museum for saints.
+• The Church is a hospital for sinners, and not a museum for saints.

 • The deader your gospel, the flashier your package.